Water Rate Updates

 Is this proposal supposed to be revenue neutral, or will it increase the total revenue?
 Because if it raises the rates on commercial and irrigation users to better match their consumption percentages, wouldn't this increase the total revenue?
 That would happen unless the residential rates are lowered.
 Is the plan to keep the increase or reduce the residential rates to keep it revenue neutral?

-zak asked about 1 year ago
+zak asked over 1 year ago

 The goal has shifted since the first rate proposal in 2022.
 In 2022, the proposal was crafted as revenue neutral.
 Due to the inflationary environment, in 2023 (Fiscal Year 2024) revenue will need to increase by approximately 10% to allow the water department to continue replacing aged infrastructure, purchasing supplies, and providing water service.
 Under current rates Commercial and Irrigation users are paying less than their share of consumption, and Residential are paying more than their share of consumption.
 This imbalance is corrected in the current proposal, which means that the increase or rebalancing of Commercial and Irrigation users will mean that only minor changes are made to Single Family Residential customers.